draguhn/draguhn/README.md

 I have a Master's Degree in Engineering and was working in the pharmaceutical industry💊 for 4 years where I was mainly responsible for Change Controls and Deviation Management (CAPAs).
 Additionally I worked as a Blue Belt Coach (Six Sigma) to teach others the art of problem solving.

 ### Beside work
 I enjoy urban life and culture but also being out in nature for hiking - I love Mountains🗻 and the Sea 🌊.
-I have a passion for good food and cooking and I like reading and learning new languages🌍.
+I have a passion for good food and cooking and I like reading and learning new languages🌍..